CStuby/Flask-AI-Small-App/README.md

     - Answers only from the dataset

-    - Responds with a fallback message otherwise
+    - Otherwise, it responds with a "Sorry, I don't have information about that yet."

-4. The model returns the best answer
+4. The model returns the best answer from the dataset

 5. The UI displays it instantly